bugfender/BugfenderSDK-iOS/README.md

 }
 ```

-Optionally, you can get the device identifier used by the BugFender in order to display it in the Settings bundle for example.
-This device identifeir wil be used to recognize the device in the BugFender admin website.
+Optionally, you can get the device identifier used by the Bug Fender in order to display it in the Settings bundle for example.
+This device identifeir wil be used to recognize the device in the Bug Fender admin website.

 ## Writing Logs